vapor-ware/synse/tutorial/monitoring.md

 In the past, this would require writing custom implementations against all kinds of protocols such as IPMI and SNMP.

+This tutorial will go through the basics of getting Synse started up and hooked up to prometheus for monitoring and grafana for an example dashboard to visualize the data.

+Each section will go through this step by step.
+If you want to just get everything started up all at once, see the tutorial's corresponding [compose file](../compose/monitoring.yml).

 # Video Walkthrough

 [![monitoring-with-synse](https://github.com/vapor-ware/synse/raw/master/img/monitoring-with-synse-keyframe.png)][monitoring-with-synse]